Discounted Cash Flow DCF Formula

 To learn more, see our guide on XNPV vs NPV in Excel.

 CFI’s mission is to help you advance your career.
-With that mission in mind, we’ve compiled a wide range of helpful resources to guide you along your path to becoming a world class financial analyst.
+With that mission in mind, we’ve compiled a wide range of helpful resources to guide you along your path to becoming a Certified Financial Modeling Analyst.

 Relevant resources include: